-- The complexity of repair checking is: - · in PTIME for arbitrary full tuple-generating dependencies and denial constraints.
-Consequently, we present a polynomial database repairing algorithm that is both sound (always constructing a repair) and complete (able to construct every repair). - · coNP-complete for arbitrary universal constraints. - The complexity of consistent query answering is: - · in PTIME for quantifier-free closed queries in the presence of join dependencies, acyclic full tuple-generating dependencies, and denial constraints. - coNP-complete for arbitrary full tuple-generating dependencies and denial constraints. - · Π_p^2 -complete for arbitrary universal constraints.
+- The complexity of repair checking is: - in PTIME for arbitrary full tuple-generating dependencies and denial constraints.
+Consequently, we present a polynomial database repairing algorithm that is both sound (always constructing a repair) and complete (able to construct every repair). - coNP-complete for arbitrary universal constraints. - The complexity of consistent query answering is: - in PTIME for quantifier-free closed queries in the presence of join dependencies, acyclic full tuple-generating dependencies, and denial constraints. - coNP-complete for atomic queries in the presence of arbitrary full tuplegenerating dependencies and denial constraints. - $\Pi_p^2$ -complete for atomic queries in the presence of arbitrary universal constraints.